Toronto Transit Commission fares: Day pass (1973–2025)

 The first pass regularly offered on the TTC was the "Sunday or Holiday Pass", introduced in 1973.
 It allowed group travel on Sundays and holidays, similar to the later day pass.
 However, because the TTC was always heavily used on the last day of the Canadian National Exhibition, the pass was not offered on Labour Day.

 In 1990, the Sunday or holiday pass was replaced by the day pass.
 It remained valid on Sundays and holidays for groups, but was extended to weekdays and Saturdays as a single-person pass.
 On weekdays, it was not valid until the end of the morning rush hour at 9:30 a.m.

 Around 1994, the TTC began announcing specific periods around Christmas, and sometimes other holidays, when the day pass would be accepted as a group pass on any day.
 Starting around 2002, they also offered transferable weekly passes during certain weeks.

 In 2005, with a political climate including the prospect of subsidies tied to ridership, the TTC became more willing to promote pass usage even at the loss of other fares.
 In March, the TTC extended the day pass to be usable by groups on Saturdays.
 Later in September, the TTC made the Metropass transferable and introduced the transferable weekly pass.

+Existing legacy day passes will be valid until 1 June 2025 or 31 December 2025 for Wheel-Trans customers.